MatthewSugden/Front-End-Assignment-2-Website/readme.md

 	testing to see that all the links worked properly, images displayed and the site was responsive.
 The second and possibly the most valuable test
 	I conducted on the webiste, was running it throught the <a href="https://validator.w3.org/">W3C Validator</a>.
 I ran my HTML code and CSS code through this validator to make sure there was no errors, but if any arose I would debug the issue and attempt to solve it.
 The W3C Validator was very helpful in this process: showing the amount of errors I had accumalted, where they were in the code and why they may have emerged.
+I also had my friends and family test the webiste by just using it.
+I asked if they encountered any problems and if so I made note of them and addressed them.
 	</p>
 </div>